comicsamays/dsa/DSA/6 - Full Notes/Cyclic Sort.md

 **Where do we use it?**
 - When we have an array of numbers in a given range
 - When we have duplicates / missing numbers to identify
+- When we have to sort an array in place

 **Why do we use it?**
 - It's more efficient for this specific niche of number sorting